Murilou170/Murilou170/README.md

 - 👋 Hi, I’m Murilo Rodrigues
-- 🌱 I’m a Senior Software Developer Flutter/ Dart
+- 🌱 I’m a Senior Software Developer Flutter/ Dart who has been coding ever since 2014
 - 📫 How to reach me my LinkedIn: https://www.linkedin.com/in/murilorod/
 - Besides I'll be making a plan and look forward to improving all the time and to feel a sense of satisfaction at the end of each day knowing that in a   little while I'll be where I should be in my career.